-I’ve picked up a lot of life lessons from Star Trek over the years, but one of the most useful ones in my professional life is that being the captain is not all it’s cracked up to be.
+I’ve picked up a lot of life lessons from Star Trek over the years.
+One of the most useful ones, in my professional life, has been that being the captain is not all it’s cracked up to be.

-Take it from me, someone who’s been everything from Ensign (intern) to Captain (team leader): if you want the right amount of responsibility, just enough authority to make things happen and an opinion that’s respected without having to take on the biggest, most difficult parts of pretty much any job, then you don’t want to be the one in charge!
+Take it from me.
+As someone who’s been everything from Ensign (intern) to Captain (team leader), if you want the right amount of responsibility with just enough authority to make things happen and an opinion that’s respected without having to take on the biggest, most difficult parts of pretty much any job, then you don’t want to be the one in charge!
 The position you’re looking for is First Officer.

 Accepting this personal truth began with Spock.
-Watching, I realized that as First Officer, Mr. Spock could make radical suggestions without the burden of having to make the final decision.
-He could tell Kirk to kill Gary Mitchell or to let Edith Keeler die, knowing his captain would be the one to make the call.
-And he could keep his conscience clean when he protested the violation of the Prime Directive, since Captain Kirk was the one doing (or ordering) the dirty deed.
+As First Officer, Mr. Spock could make radical suggestions without the burden of having to make the final decision.
+He could tell Kirk to kill Gary Mitchell or to let Edith Keeler die, knowing his captain would be the one to make the ultimate call.
+And he could keep his conscience clean when he protested the violation of the Prime Directive as Captain Kirk was the one doing (or ordering) the dirty deed.